DeeFrancois/twitter-download-button/README.md

 ```
 Then just save that as a .reg file and run it

-## DEBUG / LOGS
+## Viewing download logs

-Host.py's stdin/stdout are set to Binary mode for communication, so the typical console activity is instead piped into stderr.
+Host.py's stdin/stdout are set to Binary mode for communication so the typical console activity that you'd see from yt-dlp and wget are instead piped into stderr.
-Stderr output is written to the browser and the only way to access it is to run Chrome with logging enabled.
+The stderr activity is written to the browser's error logs so if you want to view it you'll need to run Chrome with logging enabled.
 This can be done by navigating to the Chrome binary and using cmd to run it with the following args:
 ```
 C:\Program Files\Google\Chrome\Application\chrome.exe --enable-logging --v=1
 ```